 Dr. Elaine H. Mischler

 Dr. Elaine Mischler is a pediatric pulmonologist whose career has spanned administration, research, education, and patient care.
-She has served as the director of the Cystic Fibrosis/Pulmonary Center, Medical Director of the Pediatric Pulmonology Division of the Department of Pediatrics, Associate Dean of Students at the University of Wisconsin School of Medicine and Public Health, and professor of pediatrics at UW-Madison and the Medical College of Wisconsin.
+She has served as the director of the Cystic Fibrosis/Pulmonary Center, Medical Director of the Pediatric Pulmonology Division of the Department of Pediatrics, Associate Dean of Students at the University of Wisconsin School of Medicine and Public Health, professor of pediatrics at the Medical College of Wisconsin, and is an Emeritus Professor of Pediatrics at UW-Madison.
 She was elected the Wisconsin Academy of Pediatrics Pediatrician of the Year in 1992.
 She spent ten years working in industry in the disease management/ population health arena and is considered a thought leader in disease management concepts, producing publications and providing many interviews on philosophy, content, and outcome measurement of disease management programs.

 In her retirement she serves on several arts boards and is currently President of the Board of the Madison Symphony Orchestra.
 She supports the University of Wisconsin through the Women's Philanthropy Council and serves on the Advisory Council for the Center for Inter-professional Practice and Education in the Health Sciences.
 She and her husband, Dr. Nicholas Mischler, are local philanthropists and both serve on the Campaign Cabinet for Interlochen Center for the Arts.
 She is organist at Waunakee’s Peace Lutheran Church and has played clarinet in the Waunakee Community Band for 30 years.
 The Mischler's connection to Interlochen came in 1989 when their daughter Elizabeth attended Camp to study Dance and then went on to attend Interlochen Arts Academy as a Dance major graduating in 1994 after completing all four years of high school.